aralroca/aralroca.com/posts/how-to-draw-gears-in-webgl.md

 `
 ```

-As we can see there is no magic added to this fragment, it's the same than in the previous article.
+As we can see there is no magic added to this fragment, it's the same as in the previous article.
 Given a defined color in the CPU with JavaScript, we'll pass it to the GPU to color our figures.

 Now we can create our program with the shaders, adding the lines to get the uniform locations that we defined in the vertex shader.
 This way, later while running our script we can send each matrix to each uniform location per each frame.